Unladylike-gatekeeper954/claude-workflow-library/workflows/writing-workflow.md

 - Goal: [FROM STEP 1]
 - Tone: [FROM STEP 1]
 - Word count target: [FROM STEP 1]
-- Key points I want to include: [LIST ANY SPECIFIC POINTS YOU ALREADY HAVE IN MIND — or say "none yet, suggest them"]
+- Key points I want to include: [LIST or "none yet, suggest them"]

-Output: Create an outline with:
+Output:
-1. A working title (catchy but clear)
+1. A working title — clear and specific
-2. Hook / opening (2-3 sentences that grab attention)
+2. Hook — 2-3 sentences that grab attention
-3. Main sections (3-5 sections, each with):
+3. Main sections — 3-5 sections, each with:
    - Section heading
-   - Key point of that section (one sentence)
+   - The key point in one sentence
-   - 2-3 supporting points or details to include
+   - 2-3 supporting points to include
    - Transition to the next section
-4. Conclusion (what to end with — takeaway, call to action, or closing thought)
+4. Conclusion — what to end with

+Rules:
-Make each section specific enough that I could hand this outline to someone else and they'd know what to write.
+- Make each section specific enough that someone else could write it from this outline alone
+- The outline must follow a logical sequence — each section should build on the previous one
+- If the outline has a weak section or a gap in logic, flag it now before I start writing
 ```

-**After you get the outline, ask:**
+**After getting the outline, ask:**
 ```
 Look at this outline from my reader's perspective.
 What questions would they still have?
-What's missing?
+What is missing?
 What section feels weakest?
 ```